 Ed Parish, K1EP

-Radio amateurs participate in a wide variety of casual and competitive on-air operating events.
-A major contest, QSO party or special events operation can be found almost any week of the year.
-They are great fun and participation can lead to increased operating proficiency.
+Radio amateurs participate in a wide variety of causal conversations, nets, and competitive contests as well as other operating events.
+Nets meet daily to facilitate handling radiogram traffic, weather reporting, on-air club meetings, or simply “rag chewing.”
+Major contests, QSO parties or special events operations can be found almost any week of the year.
+Contests are great fun and participation can lead to increased operating proficiency.
 Some have said that operating CW (Morse code) in a single radio contest can increase a beginner’s code proficiency two- or even three-fold.
+And voice contests can lead to an increase in tactical communications skills, which could come in handy during an actual emergency event.

 ARRL Sponsored Operating Events